irskep/irskep.github.com/content/posts/2012-04-05-if-it-cant-be-done-with-git-and-text-files-its-not-worth-doing.md

 and control all my own data.
 Goodbye walled gardens, slow servers, and complex templating engines.
 Hello git and Markdown.

-The [old blog](http://stevejohnson.posterous.com/) is still up, but I moved all of the stuff worth keeping over here.
+The [old blog](http://stevejohnson.posterous.com/) is still up*, but I moved all of the stuff worth keeping over here.
 Maybe one day I'll manage to write about something other than programming here.

+Edit from July 2013: I replaced Jekyll with Pelican and LESS with Sass because I'm more familiar with them.

+* No it's not.
+Posterous folded.